gillesaugustins/arti/README.md

 The purpose of this project is to analyze the paper and implement and test the algorithm described.
 We have chosen here the Keras frontend / TensorFlow backend.
 The code is developed in the Python environment.

+The project was done as part of the CNAM RCP209 Machine Learning course.